Follow these tips to keep your children safe while trick-or-treating.

-- If your child has food allergies, check candy labels carefully.
-Even hard candies may be manufactured in facilities that process nuts, milk, soy, wheat, egg or other allergens.
-We’ve had reports of children’s first allergy encounters during while out trick-or-treating with no awareness of what was happening.
+If your child has food allergies, check candy labels carefully.
+Even hard candies may be manufactured in facilities that process nuts, milk, soy, wheat, egg, or other allergens.
+We’ve had reports of children’s first allergy encounters while trick-or-treating with no awareness of what was happening.

-- Children under four shouldn’t have gum, peanuts, popcorn or hard candy — all are choking hazards.
+Children under the age of four shouldn’t have gum, peanuts, popcorn, or hard candy — all are choking hazards.

-- Have your child wait until you’ve inspected their treats before they eat them.
+Have your child wait until you’ve inspected treats before eating.

 Planning to hand out treats?
 To make sure you’re ready for trick-or-treaters, follow these tips:

-- Practice Good Pet Safety.
+Practice Good Pet Safety.
 Keep candy away from pets.
-Chocolate, in all forms, is poisonous to our cats and dogs.
-Take no chances that your pet might be frightened and chase or bite a child at your door, so make sure your pets are kept safely indoors.
+Chocolate, in all forms, is poisonous to cats and dogs.
+Pets might be frightened and chase or bite a child at your door, so make sure your pets are kept safely indoors.